 Conclusion

-Both integrated dual degrees and traditional degrees offer unique benefits.
-While an integrated program saves time and costs, a traditional degree provides more flexibility.
+Both integrated dual degree means programs and traditional degrees offer unique benefits.
+While an integrated dual degree means program saves time and costs, a traditional degree provides more flexibility.
 Your choice should depend on your career goals, interests, and financial situation.